Our Location

 A lymphatic drainage massage is a gentle massage of your tissues intended to aid in the circulation of lymph fluids within your body.
 Lymph is a protein-rich fluid that circulates in lymph vessels throughout your body.
 It collects bacteria, viruses, and waste and transports them to your lymph nodes.
 The liquid is then filtered by your lymph nodes to remove impurities from your body.
 A massage is usually done with light pressure and long, gentle strokes along the skin to help the movement of lymph fluid throughout your body.

-Cupping with Massage Therapy (Coming soon!)
+Cupping with Massage Therapy

 Cupping with Massage Moncton